 Before looking at home listings, it’s important to set a realistic budget in terms of how much home you can afford.

 Time is of the essence when it comes to home buying, and you don’t want to waste time looking at prospective homes that don’t fit a realistic budget.
 Not only that but the last thing you want to do is invest in a home that causes you to stretch your budget beyond your means.
 This will only set you on a path of stress and financial problems later on.
+Additionally, look for great deals like family homes in the Woodford Estates which will always be worth the investment.

 3- Save for Your Down Payment